Developer notes

 Installing prerequisites

-Note that this will install various packages on your system using the native package manager and pip.
-It will invoke sudo on its own, prompting for permission.
+Note that this will install various packages on your system using the native package manager (sudo is not required in a Docker environment).

 If you prefer to avoid that, you can: